 It’s also one of the most intimidating of things to me.
 For some reason, the idea of yeast, rising, kneading, and baking a dough to perfection seems like a science that requires Alton Brown and a team of lab rats holding your hand for.
-But its not.
-As I said early, man kind has been making bread forever, and I’m pretty sure Alton isn’t an immortal Iron Chef vampire helping humans learn to cook for eons.
+But it’s not.
+As I said earlier, mankind has been making bread forever.
+And I’m pretty sure Alton isn’t an immortal Iron Chef vampire, helping humans learn to cook for eons.
 Though, I wouldn’t be surprised….

-With a solid 91 pages of text before the first actual bread recipe appears in the book I felt at a loss.
-The book has sections on everything one would ever need to know regarding the art of bread making from burn safety to the parts of an egg.
-I was overwhelmed.
+With a solid 91 pages of text before the first actual bread recipe appears in the book, I felt at a loss.
+The book has sections on everything one would ever need to know regarding the art of bread baking.
+From burn safety to the parts of an egg, I was overwhelmed.

 I sat down with this behemoth a few days later and chose what recipe I would test.
 I am not a classically trained chef, I am a cable tv trained fat kid.
 I have no scale, heck the numbers are rubbing off of my measuring cup.
 My flat work surface is not even bolted to the wall.
 But I could do this.
 Or I would have a hilarious flop of an attempt to tell you about. 😉

 Technical Level: This book feels like my college text books.
-It is heavy and packed with extensive knowledge with many reference pages and step by step instructional guides on bread making.
-This is not a book for novice bakers, but a book for the brave chef who is ready to immerse themselves in the true art of bread making.
+It is heavy and packed with extensive knowledge, with many reference pages and step by step instructional guides on bread baking.
+This is not a book for novice bakers, but a book for the brave chef who is ready to immerse themselves in the true art of making bread.

 Graphic Design: This book does not pop graphically – simply because it is not supposed to.
 You are not going to be thumbing through the cooking/baking section at your local big box book store and think ‘oh, let me try that one’.
 The people who buy this book will have gone there seeking it out.
 It doesn’t need fancy fonts and snappy lines.
 It is simple, with easily read fonts and pictures to show what the finished piece should look like.